ucsb-cs8-m17/ucsb-cs8-m17.github.io/_lab/lab00.md

 In Python, a `#` starts a comment.
 Everything from the `#` to the end of that line is part of the comment.

-Enter this program in IDLE, then save it.
+Enter this program in IDLE, then save it under the name `hello.py`

 ## Step 7: Running your program.